Success stories from Pipeline Media Group's writer and filmmaker contest winners. . . .

 "The impact Script Pipeline had on my writing career is extraordinary.
 Winning the contest directly led to my new representation, which in turn led to working with studios such as 20th Century Fox and Paramount."

-Henry Dunham's The Standoff at Sparrow Creek began production in 2018 with an ensemble cast featuring James Badge Dale (Rubicon), Brian Geraghty (The Hurt Locker), Happy Anderson (Mindhunter), Robert Armayo (Game of Thrones), and Gene Jones (The Hateful Eight).
-Dallas Sonnier, Jonathan Brownlee, and Amanda Presmyk producing.
-Dunham makes his feature directorial debut.
+Henry Dunham's The Standoff at Sparrow Creek was produced with an ensemble cast featuring James Badge Dale (Rubicon), Brian Geraghty (The Hurt Locker), Happy Anderson (Mindhunter), Robert Armayo (Game of Thrones), and Gene Jones (The Hateful Eight).
+Dallas Sonnier, Jonathan Brownlee, and Amanda Presmyk served as producers.

 The film premiered at the 2018 Toronto International Film Festival, where it was acquired by RLJ Entertainment.
-It releases January 2019.
-View the trailer.
+It was released in January 2019.

-The project, originally titled Militia, won the 2015 Script Pipeline Screenwriting Competition.
-Writer Henry Dunham was connected with representation less than a month after contest results were announced, signing with Pipeline industry partner Madhouse Entertainment and UTA.
+The project, originally titled Militia, won the 2015 Script Pipeline Screenwriting Competition before being picked up by Cinestate.
+Writer Henry Dunham was connected with representation less than a month after contest results were announced, signing with Pipeline industry partner Lit Entertainment and UTA.